bachelor-2014/report/v2/tracking.md

 The Bilateral filter, image \ref{fig:tracking_experiment_bilateral}, was by far the slowest at **34358.4ms** on average.
 It does have nice results in terms of preserving the edges of the droplet.
 It appears to have only removed some of the noise in the image.
-The performance of the filter is sadly unacceptable.
+The performance of the filter is however entirely unacceptable.
 The performance cost is too much compared to the edge preservation achieved.

 Lastly is the median filter, image \ref{fig:tracking_experiment_median}.
 Clocking at **331.6ms** on average and